marisalim/Saiga/README.md

 16s_FSn,AYHAGACSAGAAGACCC,primer
 NB01,CACAAAGACACCGACAACTTTCTT,ONTindex
 ```
-However the `_primerindex.txt` file currently has to be created manually.
+The `_primerindex.txt` file currently has to be created manually.

 - *Create a fasta file with your Sanger or other reference sequences, save it in the Blast_resources folder.* This file is used during the Blast step.
 The reliability of the Blast species identification depends on the quality of this reference database - curate carefully!
 Each sequence header should include the sample name, species identifier, and barcoding gene, separated by spaces.